welcome to the Journal of art in society

 - Elsheimer’s Flight into Egypt: how this tiny painting revolutionised the boundaries between art, religion and science

-- NEW The rescue of the fabulous lost library of Deir al-Surian.
+- The rescue of the fabulous lost library of Deir al-Surian.
 The momentous rescue of what has been described as one of the greatest libraries in Christendom, from the desolate wastes of the Egyptian Desert

 - Feathers, fashion and animal rights: the powerful role played by images in the fight against the controversial Plumage Trade